Building GrapheneOS

 Setting up the OS build environment

-The build has to be done from bash as envsetup.sh is not compatible with other shells like zsh.
+The build has to be done from bash or zsh as envsetup.sh is not compatible with other shells.

 Set up the build environment: